 3. Choose a Webinar Video Option

-For one-on-one, live and recorded webinar sessions, we recommend Zoom.us or GoToMeeting.com.
+For one-on-one, live and recorded webinar sessions, we recommend getting paid plans with Zoom.us or GoToMeeting.com.
+The most recent option to come out of London is Veed.io who has a free and paid monthly/annual plans starting at $12/mo, offers easy-to-use screen recording and video editing with transcribed captions, and are environmentally conscious by running their servers on 100% Renewable Energy.
 But there are also free options like Google Hangouts or Skype for one-on-one or live meetings (not for recorded webinars).
 We especially like Zoom because it is so easy to use, offers breakout rooms to practice a group activity, allows anyone to share their screen or whiteboard, AND they offer a free plan option that works great for 2-person meetings, but if you have more than 2 people joining the call it will limit you to 40 minutes.
 Be sure to go through all your account settings before a webinar to custom tailor the meeting to your needs.
 Also read this handy PDF on Tips and Tricks for Teachers Educating on Zoom.

-If you only want to create recordings, you can even videotape your own classes using video editing software (i.e. iMovie) and then upload to YouTube or Vimeo – just make sure to optimize the videos and privatize them once uploaded so they can only be viewed from your website domain vs. the general public.
+If you only want to create screen recordings, you can even videotape your own classes using video editing software like iMovie or Veed.io and then upload to YouTube or Vimeo – just make sure to optimize the videos and privatize them once uploaded so they can only be viewed from your website domain vs. the general public.
 Check out Vimeo’s Privacy Protection options & pricing here.

 And for those who want to improve their audio visual aspects of their recordings (lighting, microphone, webcam, background, etc.), check out this post from Chris Lema: 6 Home Office Upgrades If You Work from Home.